Sunday, October 30, 2011

 There was a revolt in the whole of Gujarat.
 For three days, tens of thousands of enraged Hindus set fire to Muslim shops, houses, vehicles: They came out from all sides, all parties, all classes, uncontrollable — one cannot control a revolution (except in China maybe).
 The fatalities: 720 Muslims, 250 Hindus, according to official figures.

-We read all over about a genocide of Muslims.
+We read all over about a “genocide of Muslims.”
 Do we remember a single report on the Hindus who heroically helped save Muslims in their neighbourhood?
 Was even one family of Hindu victims interviewed following the criminal burning of the Sabarmati Express?
 One fourth of the dead in the ensuing riots were Hindus.
 How to classify those 250 victims?
 Who evoked the dead on the Hindu side?
 According to reports, Congress Party councillor Taufeeq Khan Pathan and his son Zulfi, notorious gangsters, were allegedly seen leading Muslim rioters.
 Another such character, Congress member of the Godhra Nagarpalika [municipality], Haji Balal, was said to have had the fire-fighting vehicle sabotaged beforehand.[2]
 Then,

-headlights and the windowpanes of the vehicle got damaged … Fearing for his own and his crew's life, the driver drove the vehicle through the mob, as it was not possible to move backwards.
+he stopped the vehicle on its way to the Godhra Station and did not allow it to proceed any further.
+A man stood in front of the vehicle, the mob started pelting stones, … Theheadlights and the windowpanes of the vehicle got damaged … Fearing for his own and his crew's life, the driver drove the vehicle through the mob, as it was not possible to move backwards.
 The mob gave in but 15-20 precious minutes had been lost.[3]

 Lost for a coach full of innocent people in flames.